blueglyph/lexigram/README.md

 This crate is part of the [Lexigram](https://github.com/blueglyph/lexigram) project, a lexer/parser generator.

-Distinctive features:
+Main distinctive features:
-* Predictive, non-recursive LL(1) parser.
+* Generation of non-recursive LL(1) and LALR parsers.
-* Automatic transformation of left-recursive and ambiguous rules, with automatic left factorization.
+* Automatic transformation of left-recursive / ambiguous rules and automatic left factorization for LL(1) grammars.
 * Grammar-driven listener pattern for better flexibility and to avoid mixing grammar with Rust source code.
 * Listener methods called directly during parsing, rather than after reconstructing a concrete syntax tree.
-* Low-latency variants for right-recursive rules and `*`/`+` repetitions.
+* Low-latency variants for right-recursive rules (in LL(1)) and `*`/`+` repetitions.
-* Able to parse continuous input streams.
+* Ability to parse continuous input streams.

 You can dive into the [Lexigram book](https://www.unscript.net/lexigram-book) for an introduction, a tutorial, or a reference.
 You can also browse the [crate documentation](https://docs.rs/lexigram-lib/latest/lexigram_lib/).